 The progress of information and communication technology in the era of industrial revolution 4.0 has been very rapid.
 The impact of this progress has brought changes in all areas of life.
 The changes experienced in the education sector are also very significant.
-The emergence of various sites that offer convenience in education is also not small.
-Education has entered the e-learning era based on information and communication technology.
-One form of learning based on information and communication technology is MOOC (Massive Open Online Course).
+The emergence of various sites the offer convenience in education is also not small.
+Education has entered the e-learning rabased on information and communication technology is MOOC (Massive Open Online Course).
 In addition, the emergence of various applications that facilitate learning is also not small.
 These applications make it easy for humans in designing and learning.
-One example that can be disclosed here is Adobe Photoshop, Adobe Illustrator and so on.
+One example that can be disclosed here is Adobe Paptoshop, Adobe Illustrator and so on.
 This provides a new challenge in design, especially in the scientific field of design.